JKoetsier/terry/README.md

  in the right place)
 - ```mvn clean``` will also delete the generated parser files for the IDE, to avoid duplicate classes during build.
-- At the moment - during development - JSQLParser's debug mode is set.
-Need to compile JSQLParser
- separately: In lib/jsqlparser run ```mvn install -DskipTests=true```

 - ```SELECT ...
 FROM multiple, tablenames``` is not yet supported